ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

   BBR sending rate after N rounds of packet loss at a rate loss_rate is reduced to (1 - loss_rate)^N.
-  A simplified model predicts that for a flow that encounters 1% loss in N=137 round trips of ProbeBW_CRUISE, and then doubles its cwnd (back to BBR.inflight_longterm) in ProbeBW_REFILL and ProbeBW_UP, we expect that it will be able to restore and reprobe its original sending rate, since: (1 - loss_rate)^N \* 2^2 = (1 - .01)^137 \* 2^2
+  A simplified model predicts that for a flow that encounters 1% loss in N=137 round trips of ProbeBW_CRUISE, and then doubles its C.cwnd (back to BBR.inflight_longterm) in ProbeBW_REFILL and ProbeBW_UP, we expect that it will be able to restore and reprobe its original sending rate, since: (1 - loss_rate)^N \* 2^2 = (1 - .01)^137 \* 2^2